electron/electron/docs/glossary.md

 V8 is Google's open source JavaScript engine.
 It is written in C++ and is used in Google Chrome, the open source browser from Google.
 V8 can run standalone, or can be embedded into any C++ application.

+## webview

+`webview` tags are used to embed 'guest' content (such as external web pages) in your Electron app.
+They are similar to `iframe`s, but differ in that each webview runs in a separate process.
+It doesn't have the same permissions as your web page and all interactions between your app and embedded content will be asynchronous.
+This keeps your app safe from the embedded content.

 [addons]: https://nodejs.org/api/addons.html
 [autoUpdater]: api/auto-updater.md